drey-rotation/RegExpValidator/README.md

         $ curl -d '{"id":"2234ABCD", "name":"My other item"}' -H "Content-Type: application/json" -X POST $ENDPOINT
         {"id":"2234ABCD","name":"My other item"}

-1. Send a GET request to the endpoint to get a list of items.

-        $ curl $ENDPOINT
-        [{"id":"1234ABCD","name":"My item"},{"id":"2234ABCD","name":"My other item"}]

-1. Send a GET request with the item ID to get a single item.

-        $ curl $ENDPOINT/1234ABCD
-        {"id":"1234ABCD","name":"My item"}

-To view the application's API, functions, and table, use the links in the **Resources** section of the application overview in the Lambda console.

 ## Add a resource to your application